Factbox - Countdown to Brexit

 THE DIVORCE DEAL

-Autumn 2017 - Tusk says the EU27 will review in the autumn whether "sufficient progress" has been made in outlining a Withdrawal Treaty for negotiators to move on to a second phase of talks to discuss a post-Brexit free trade deal.
-First the EU wants to settle key issues: how to calculate an exit bill for Britain's outstanding commitments; treatment of British and EU expats; dealing with outstanding EU legal cases; new borders.
+December 2017 - Brussels wants a basic deal on Withdrawal Treaty by year's end, e.g.: exit bill for Britain's outstanding commitments; treatment of British and EU expats; dealing with outstanding EU legal cases; new border rules.

-Leaders could discuss progress at a summit on Oct.
-19-20 and take a decision on launching Phase 2 at the next, on Dec.
-14-15.
+2018 - May wants a comprehensive free trade deal.
+Few see two years as enough time to agree one and Brussels wants to hold off starting talks until after a divorce deal.
+But London and some EU states may push for parallel trade talks.
+An idea of customs plans may be needed to resolve eg Irish border problem.

-Oct-Nov 2018 - Barnier's target to finalise the Withdrawal Treaty, to give time for ratification by the European Parliament and a majority in the European Council by March 2019.
+October 2018 - Barnier's target for Withdrawal Treaty, to give time for ratification by the European Parliament and a majority in the European Council by March 2019.

-Autumn 2018 to Spring 2019 - The Scottish government wants an independence vote once the terms of a Brexit deal are clear.
-But May has rejected the call and Scottish voters seem lukewarm.

 B-DAY